lmjh/doodle-this/TESTING.md

 ### Python Automated Testing

-Auotmated testing of app models, forms and views was performed with Django unittests.
+Automated testing of app models, forms and views was performed with Django unittests.
 94 tests were written, with a total coverage of 90%.
 The screenshots below show the coverage report summary and a full list of unit tests.

 ![](documentation/testing_images/automated_testing/unittest-coverage.jpg)
 ![](documentation/testing_images/automated_testing/unittest-list.jpg)